yaorg/node-measured/packages/measured-signalfx-reporter/README.md

 ### Dev

-There is a user acceptance test server to test this library end to end to signalfx
+There is a user acceptance test server to test this library end-to-end with [SignalFx](https://signalfx.com/).

 ```bash
 SIGNALFX_API_KEY=xxxxx yarn uat:server